JohnSoatra/vref/README.md

 # VRef

-A minimal reactive library to track and respond to changes in variables, providing predictable, low-level reactivity.
+A Tiny Reactive library to track and respond to changes in variables, providing predictable low-level reactivity.

 ---